-This beautiful Meringue Wreath is perfect for the holidays.
+This beautiful Pavlova Meringue Wreath is perfect for the holidays.
 Plus, check out my tips for the perfect meringue listed below.

 Chances are that you’ve oohed and awed over a perfect meringue in some shape or form.
 Whether it is a Flaming Baked Alaska, Lemon Meringue Pie, perfectly starred meringue cookies or a pavlova, they are all stunning when executed well.